matrixorigin/matrixone-operator/CONTRIBUTING.md

 ### Contribution workflow

-1. First, read the [dev_guide.md](https://github.com/matrixorigin/matrixone-operator/blob/main/docs/dev_guide.md) entirely for environment setup and build instructions.
+1. First, read the [develop guide](https://github.com/matrixorigin/matrixone-operator/blob/main/docs/dev_guide.md) entirely for environment setup and build instructions.
 2. Fork the repository on GitHub.
 3. Clone your fork to your local machine with `git clone git@github.com:<yourname>/matrixone.git`.
 4. Create a branch with `git checkout -b topic-branch`, the branch name is up to you.